cloudability/metrics-agent/README.md

 ## Kubernetes

 By default, the agent runs in a namespace named "cloudability" (see options below).
 Once deployed, the agent will pull metrics from the Kubernetes API and directly from each node in the cluster it is running in.
-Additionally it will pull metrics from [Heapster](https://github.com/kubernetes/heapster) if found running in the kube-system namespace.
 An example kubernetes deployment can be found [here](deploy/kubernetes/cloudability-metrics-agent.yaml).

 Every 10 minutes the metrics agent creates a tarball of the gathered metrics and uploads to an Amazon Web Service S3 bucket.
 This process requires outbound connections to https://metrics-collector.cloudability.com/, to obtain a pre-signed URL, and https://cldy-cake-pipeline.s3.amazonaws.com/ to upload the data.
 If the metrics agent is deployed behind a firewall, these addresses should be added to the outbound allow list.